skawo/Pocket-Monster-Stadium-Pocket-Monster-Stadium-2-64DD-Expansion-Disk-Template/README.md

 These games don't do anything except for rebooting the game into new code - this template only serves to provide the barest example of the functionality being used and displays a full-screen image.

 # Building
-Requires WSL2, Python 3 and make.
+Requires WSL2 (or Linux), Python 3 and make.

 1. Extract the toolchain archives found in tool/gcc.
+Make sure all of the programs in the /linux and /libexec folders have execution permission set (should by default, but...)
 2. Run build.py found in the repository root.

 Options may be passed to build.sh: